lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 ```

-Now we need some js code to transform our target into our svelte component.
-Let's add the js we would like:
+Now we need to transform our target into our svelte component.

+Let's update our **index.html** again.

-**file: index.html**
+**file: /myapp/public/index.html**
 ```html
 <!DOCTYPE html>
 <html lang="en">